KaiNorberg/PatchworkOS/README.md

 delete mydir:recur                  # Recursively deletes mydir and its contents.
 ```

-There are other utils available that work as expected, for example `move` and `link`.
+There are other utils available that work as expected, for example `stat` and `link`.

 ## Everything is a File